JulienGAMartin/JulienGAMartin.github.io/content/en/authors/oh_capucine_fiot/_index.md

 organizations:
 - name: University of Ottawa
   url: "" # your webpage here
-role: Influence of kin group size on individual reproduction and survival of yellow-bellied marmots.
+role: "2021: Influence of kin group size on individual reproduction and survival of yellow-bellied marmots."
 social:
 - icon: envelope
   icon_pack: fas